taikhoanvirtual/taikhoanvirtual.github.io/flash-card-english/README.md

 ### Two Study Modes

 1. **Manual Mode**
-   - Users can select any 7 words from the vocabulary list
+   - Users can select any number of words from the vocabulary list without limits
+   - Clear selection button to quickly deselect all words
    - Study the selected words with interactive flashcards
    - Word selections are saved between sessions using IndexedDB

 2. **Automatic Mode**
-   - Words are automatically divided into epochs of 7 words each
-   - Users can navigate through epochs sequentially
-   - Current epoch is saved between sessions
+   - Users specify the number of words they want to study
+   - Random word selection based on the specified quantity
+   - Study the randomly selected words with interactive flashcards

 ### Flashcard Functionality